MIRI Coronagraphic Imaging APT Template

 |Dither type||Number of dithers|

-If YES is selected, the target acquisition (followed by a science exposure) will be repeated starting in the quadrant diagonally across the central spot from the initial target Acq Quadrant, as follows:
+The user specifies whether a repeat acquisition and observation are needed.
+If an Acq Target is selected, the target acquisition (followed by a science exposure) will be repeated starting in the quadrant diagonally across the central spot from the initial target Acq Quadrant, as follows:

 PSF Reference Observations